Data protection information: What information do I have to provide?

 In order to comply with the requirements set out by the data protection supervisory authorities for the request for information, we recommend implementing the request for information in a staggered process.

-In a staggered process, the persons requesting information (employees) first receive the information specified in Article 15(1) GDPR after submitting a request for information.
-In addition, you will be provided with a copy containing an extended master data record with the essential relevant information that is the subject of the processing.
+In a staggered process, the persons seeking information (employees) first receive the information specified in Article 15(1) after submitting a request for information.
+GDPR information mentioned above.
+In addition, you will receive a copy with an extended master data record containing the essential relevant information that is the subject of the Processing are made available.

 We are happy to support you in implementing the requirements in accordance with Article 15 GDPR.
-For example, you can give employees access to specially organized information systems from which they can retrieve the relevant personal data themselves.
+For example, you can give employees access to specially organized information systems, from which they can select the relevant information themselves. personal data can call up.

 Tags: